markosluga/kolla-fountain/README.md

 I am using 4 adapters, but you might want to go with just one provider network or even merge the private and managment into one.

-* eth0 – management network – this is my local network and allows me to reach the internet during install.
-DHCP
+* eth0 – management network - where the APIs communicate on and where kolla_internal_vip_address will be.
-* eth1 – tunnel network – this represents the “host only” type of network where the VM private networks will get created on VxLANs.
-STATIC
+* eth1 – tunnel network – this represents the network where the VM private networks will get created on VxLANs.
-* eth2 – provider network #1 STATIC
+* eth2 – provider network - this is an external (public) network
-* eth3 – provider network #2 STATIC
+* eth3 – provider network - this is another external (public) network

 Change eth0-3 to your device names.

-* Note that the provider adapters are **supposed to be unconfigured**, but for me traffic didn't flow unless I put a static IP on the provider network, so I just configured them with am available IP in the provider range to ensure they were up before I ran the scripts.
-See [example netplan](https://github.com/markosluga/kolla-fountain/blob/main/etc/netplan/00-installer-config.yaml) as reference.
-If you happen to have DHCP on the tunnel and provider networks just use DHCP it works the same.
+* Note that the provider adapters are **supposed to be unconfigured**, but unfortunately the deployment can fail if there are no IPs present on the adapters.
+I configured them with static IPs - see [example netplan](https://github.com/markosluga/kolla-fountain/blob/main/etc/netplan/00-installer-config.yaml) as reference.
+If you happen to have DHCP on all your networks you can use DHCP to bring your adapters up it works the same.
 An example of that netplan with DHCP is [here](https://github.com/markosluga/kolla-fountain/blob/main/etc/netplan/01-installer-config.yaml).
+Just make sure the devices have an IPv4 network.

 # Getting startred: